jsgoller1/c-programming-language/ch-6/charmatch/README.md

 integer x;
 ```

 **Step 1 - Determine if we should parse tokens**
 We will read in each non-whitespace token of the input program with `getword()` from `common/`.
 To figure out if we are in a part of the program where tokens can count as variable names, we can use a big-but-necessary FSM to cover all necessary states, possibly delegating some cases to a sub-FSM (particularly for handling `struct`).
 Comments and string literals can be handled by keeping track of characters parsed, and causing token analysis to be paused until a closing `"`, `*/`, or newline is encountered.

 **Step 2 - Determine if the parsed token is a type name**
 We will keep two tables of type names - one for default C types (`int`, `char`, `short`, etc), and one for new names defined with `typedef` or `#define` - the second array can be resized with `realloc`.
 Once we determine that a token should be checked, we will compare the token to C type names, storing the following variable name if a match occurs.

+I have elected _not_ to handle the case for same-line declaration / definition (e.g. `int x = 5;` or `int x = 5, y = 6;`) - this makes variable detection vastly more complicated and likely requires writing a complete C parser, which I currently do not know how to do and consider out of scope.

 **Step 3 - Store variable that match together**
 Once we are certain the token is a variable, we will store it in a table of vars.
 The table will store string structs with pointers to the var name, and to other entries that share the same n characters.
 When parsing is complete, we will print each linked list of var names separately.